SMMUSD to begin formation of dual School Facilities Improvement Districts

 “We’ll be working with a bond attorney and city staff to set this up, work this out,” Upton said.

-Then, there would be a vote to pass the resolution.
+There would then be a vote to pass the resolution.
 Typically, counties have a “you make the request and it happens” standing order, but, “LA county likes to listen to and vote on each one,” according to Upton.

-LACBOS would hear the resolution “end of the month, beginning of next, somewhere around May 1st,” with district staff coming back to the board May 3rd to pass a resolution of intent (intent to create SFID in Malibu).
+LACBOS would then hear the resolution “end of the month, beginning of next, somewhere around May 1st,” with district staff coming back to the board May 3rd to pass a resolution of intent– intent to create an SFID in Malibu.

-On May 17, they’d come back to the board to ask to create a resolution of intent for Santa Monica.
+On May 17, staff would come back to the Board to ask to create a resolution of intent for Santa Monica.

-The two resolutions are split up by design– one meeting in Malibu, one in Santa Monica — Upton says, to give both communities time with the resolutions.
+The two resolutions are split up by design, one meeting in Malibu, one in Santa Monica, to give both communities time to work on their respective resolutions.

 “Once we start this process, we’ll be on two different parallel paths.
 We want to make sure we’re including voters on both sides,” Upton said.

-On June 12, the district asked for a resolution of formation to finally form the SFIDs.
+On June 12, the district asks for a resolution of formation to finally form the SFIDs.

 On July 19, “that would be the moment you call for elections,” Upton said.
-It would go on the ballot November 6.
+The formation of SFIDs would go on the ballot November 6.

-Upton said the staff has begun polling.
-The Superintendent has formed a feasibility committee, having had one meeting with another scheduled before a May 3 board meeting.
+Superintendent Dr. Drati has formed a feasibility committee, having had one meeting already with another to have before a May 3 board meeting.
+Upton said staff has begun polling.

 “When we meet with you (the Board) May 3rd, we’ll also discuss what that polling is and get direction to move forward towards a bond.
-There’s lots of different steps along the way, of course we need our community with us, we need to work even more to communicate what’s working and great with previous bonds, what we’re in the process of doing, and that we have substantial need.”
+There are lots of different steps along the way.
+Of course, we need our community with us, we need to work even more to communicate what’s working and great with previous bonds, what we’re in the process of doing, and establish that we have substantial need.”